WildZarek/42PiscineCyber/README.md

 As seen in the subject of the exercise, we NEED to use `John The Ripper`.

-Again, in my campus we don't have this tool, I could try to install it from Github or

-use some Linux distro focused on Cybersecurity, like Kali Linux.
+Again, in my campus we don't have this tool, I could try to install it from Github or use some Linux distro focused on Cybersecurity, like Kali Linux.

-First of all, I solved this because some others students give me the hint about a website called [hashes.com](https://hashes.com/en/decrypt/hash)
+First of all, I solved this because some other students gave me the hint about a website called [hashes.com](https://hashes.com/en/decrypt/hash)

 ![Cryptography Exercise 03](/.assets/img/gecko03_result.png)

 But to be honest, that is not the best way to solve this exercise because we SHOULD use the correct tool (as explained in the subject).

-So I installed Kali Linux as a VM and this is result:
+So I installed Kali Linux as a VM and here is the result:

 ![Cryptography Exercise 03](/.assets/img/gecko03_john.png)